-The Board of Directors has established an Audit Committee currently consisting of Keith L. Brownlie, Chair, James J. Marino and Harry H. Penner, Jr. The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the scope and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees, and reviews the adequacy of our internal accounting controls.
+The Board of Directors has established an Audit Committee currently consisting of Keith L. Brownlie, Chair, James J. Marino and Harry H. Penner, Jr. The Audit Committee makes recommendations concerning the engagement of our independent registered public accounting firm, reviews with our independent registered public accounting firm the scope and results of the audit engagement, approves professional services provided by our independent registered public accounting firm, reviews the independence of our independent registered public accounting firm, considers the range of audit and non-audit fees, and reviews the adequacy of our internal accounting controls.
 The Audit Committee has been designated by the Board to oversee risks related to information technology and cybersecurity.
 Celldex mitigates its cybersecurity risk in many ways including leveraging standard industry tools from a software and hardware perspective, required annual training and maintaining a cybersecurity risk insurance policy.
 The Audit Committee reviews these information technology and cybersecurity risks at least annually.

 Each member of the Audit Committee is "independent" as that term is defined in the rules of the Securities and Exchange Commission (the "SEC") and the applicable NASDAQ listing standards.
 The Board has determined that each Audit Committee member has sufficient knowledge in financial and auditing matters to serve on the Committee.
 The Board has designated Mr. Brownlie as an "audit committee financial expert," as defined under the applicable rules of the SEC and the applicable NASDAQ listing standards.
-The Audit Committee met six times during 2022.
+The Audit Committee met five times during 2023.
 Our Board has adopted an Audit Committee Charter, which is available for viewing at www.celldex.com.